Love & Girls: Commercial performance

 The single rose from number six to number four the day after it debuted on the daily Oricon Singles Chart.
 The single was able to sell 42,796 physical copies after one week and peaked at number four on the weekly Oricon Singles Chart.
 "Love and Girls" peaked at number three on the Billboard Japan Hot 100, the Japanese equivalent of the Billboard Hot 100.
 It also charted at number four on Billboard Japan's Adult Contemporary Airplay chart, number two on Hot Singles Sales and number twelve on Hot Top Airplay.
 In South Korea, "Love & Girls" peaked at number seven on the Gaon International Digital Chart and "Linguafranca" at number 59.

 Promotion

-On June 19, 2013, the Girls' Generation performed the song for a flash mob of about 4,000 fans at Universal Studios Japan.
-The girls performed the so-called shampoo dance as part of their choreography which was quickly followed by the crowd present at the show.
-Fuji Television aired the performance on Mezamashi TV on June 20, 2013.
-The performance was also included on a video by SM Town on YouTube.
+On June 19, 2013, Girls' Generation performed the song for a flash mob of about 4,000 fans at Universal Studios Japan.
+Fuji Television aired the performance on Mezamashi TV the following day.
+The performance was then uploaded to SM Entertainment's official YouTube channel on June 23, 2013.